About PALNET.

 Why PALNET exists

-Processed EEG is increasingly available in pediatric operating rooms, yet adoption of EEG-guided pediatric anesthesia has been slow.
+EEG devices are commercially available for pediatric operating rooms, yet adoption of EEG-guided pediatric anesthesia has been slow.
 Key barriers include limited structured training during residency, fellowship, and post-graduate education; uncertainty in EEG interpretation across pediatric anesthetic states and developmental stages; and a lack of local expertise to train faculty, trainees, and allied anesthesia professionals.

-PALNET addresses these barriers through hands-on education, in-OR teaching, workshops, and mentorship designed to build clinician confidence and sustainable practice.
+PALNET addresses these barriers through hands-on education, in-OR teaching, workshops, and mentorship designed to learn EEG interpretation based on anesthetic design and to build clinician confidence to use EEG, gain expertise, and develop sustainable practice.

 Mission

-To educate and train pediatric anesthesia clinicians on EEG-guided anesthesia — to improve safety, outcomes, and sustainability for patients and the earth.
+To educate and train pediatric anesthesia clinicians on EEG-guided anesthesia — to improve safety, outcomes, experience, cost, and sustainability for patients and the earth.

 Vision